-Microsoft Defender: The information capabilities of Windows 10 which will be released in the spring of 2020 will bring another important change, in addition to new functions and improvements: the built-in antivirus will have a new name.
+Microsoft Defender: The capabilities of which will be released in the spring of 2020 will bring another important change, in addition to new functions and improvements: the built-in antivirus will have a new name.

 In particular, the latest Windows 10 20H1 brings a number of changes that seem to indicate that the renaming is something that Microsoft is already preparing.